ken-varghese/questionnaires/README.md

 ## 🔐 Transparency and data protection
 Data collection through questionnaires published in this repository follows
-the **WEMO Lab Transparency and Data Protection** framework, available here:
+the **wemolab Transparency and Data Protection** framework, available here:

 📄 [Transparency and Data Protection Policy](transparency.md)